CHR-onicles/Whatsapp-bot/README.md

 PS:
-As much this project was fun to build and has proven veryyy useful, I don't think it can stand the test of time for variousss technical reasons(eg: *Heroku automatically restarting dynos every 24hours, meaning after 24 hours I would have to rescan my QR code...if I remember*, *checking up on cron-jobs to make sure they are still running* etc) and to that extent, I would stop maintaining it pretty soon.
+As much this project was fun to build and has proven veryyy useful, I don't think it can stand the test of time for variousss technical reasons(eg: *Heroku automatically restarting dynos every 24hours, meaning after 24 hours I would have to rescan my QR code if I don't forget*, *checking up on cron-jobs to make sure they are still running* etc) and to that extent, I would stop maintaining it pretty soon.
 I'm also quite busy with my final year project and freelancing :(